MOONDROP x Crinacle DUSK Headphones Review

 THIEAUDIO Monarch MKIII

 The MOONDROP x Crinacle DUSK and the THIEAUDIO Monarch MKIII are premium IEMs targeted at users looking for the very best sound reproduction.
-Both pairs have fairly similar sound profiles, with the MOONDROP offering a little more thump and rumble and the THIEAUDIO offering a more detailed treble range.
-Both pairs present instruments and vocals accurately.
-That said, the THIEAUDIO are significantly more expensive than the MOONDROP and lack the MOONDROP's DSP cable, which allows you to apply EQ presets to your audio.
+Both pairs have fairly similar sound profiles, offering plenty of thump and rumble in the low end, though the THIEAUDIO offer a more present low-treble range, which can help make vocals sound a little clearer in dense mixes.
+But both pairs present instruments and vocals accurately.
+But the THIEAUDIO are significantly more expensive than the MOONDROP and lack the MOONDROP's DSP cable, which allows you to apply EQ presets to your audio.

 Video